This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This is a traditional community pharmacy, situated on a main road of a suburban residential area, serving the local population.
 It mainly prepares NHS prescription medicines, and it supplies several local care homes.
 The pharmacy orders people's repeat prescriptions on their behalf.
 A large number of people also receive their medicines in weekly multi‐compartment compliance packs to help make sure they take them safely.
-The pharmacy provides other NHS services including flu vaccinations, the Community Pharmacy Consultation Service (CPCS), local minor ailment treatments and substance misuse treatment services.
+The pharmacy provides other NHS services including flu vaccinations, Pharmacy First, local minor ailment treatments and substance misuse treatment services.
 It also has a home delivery service.

 Inspection summary findings